yousif-khalil-abdulkarim/daiso-core/website/docs/Components/EventBus/index.md

 const eventBusA = new EventBus({
     namespace: new Namespace("@eventBus-a"),
-    adapter: new RedisPubSubEventBus({
+    adapter: new RedisPubSubEventBusAdapter({
         client,
         serde,
     }),
 });
 const eventBusB = new EventBus({
     namespace: new Namespace("@eventBus-b"),
-    adapter: new RedisPubSubEventBus({
+    adapter: new RedisPubSubEventBusAdapter({
         client,
         serde,
     }),